 The course is predicated on the idea that modernism in the English language is, effectively, a single event occurring nearly simultaneously on both sides of the Atlantic.
 As we survey the major English language works from 1890s-1940s, we will avail ourselves of the major changes in literary methodology that have occurred over the past few decades – the rise of new modes of literary theory, and new sensitivity to issues of social justice and gendered and racial inclusiveness.

-732 Life Stories in Literature and Other Media - Dr. Ilana Blumberg
+732 Life Stories in Literature and Other Media - Prof. Ilana Blumberg

 In this course, we will investigate a wide range of texts (including documentary film) that are autobiographical in nature.
 We will consider how the work of life narration differs from and draws upon fictional literary genres, even as it also participates in a historical discourse.
 Students should be prepared to write in response to the life stories we study and to consider their own lives from a narrative point of view.